rust-lang/reference/src/patterns.md

 * [`if let` expressions](expressions/if-expr.html)
 * [`while let` expressions](expressions/loop-expr.html#predicate-pattern-loops)
 * [`for` expressions](expressions/loop-expr.html#iterator-loops)
-* Inside other patterns

 ## Destructuring

-Patterns can be used to *destructure* structs, enums, and tuples.
-Destructuring breaks a value up into its component pieces.
+Patterns can be used to *destructure* [structs], [enums], and [tuples].
+Destructuring breaks up a value into its component pieces.
 The syntax used is almost the same as when creating such values.
-When destructing a data structure with named (but not numbered) fields, it is allowed to write `fieldname` as a shorthand for `fieldname: fieldname`.
-In a pattern whose head expression has a `struct`, `enum` or `tuple` type, a placeholder (`_`) stands for a *single* data field, whereas a wildcard `..` stands for *all* the remaining fields of a particular variant.
+In a pattern whose head expression has a `struct`, `enum` or `tuple` type, a placeholder (`_`) stands in for a *single* data field, whereas a wildcard `..` stands in for *all* the remaining fields of a particular variant.
+When destructuring a data structure with named (but not numbered) fields, it is allowed to write `fieldname` as a shorthand for `fieldname: fieldname`.

 ```rust
 # enum Message {